The water and sanitation status of the municipality is generally low.

 Two small town systems have been completed and would soon be put in use at Nanton and Diare.
 A Mechanised system is commissioned at Kpatuli.

-Similar to water, sanitation is poor in the district.
+Similar to water, sanitation is poor in the municipality.
 Less than 20% of the population have access to safe excreta disposal.
 Sanitation facilities include VIP toilets, septic tank and communal KVIP.
 As at December 2005, 16,106 representing 15.2% of the population had access to save excreta disposal.
 A few communities and households have waste disposal sites and soakaways.
-The poor sanitation situation is further aggravated by inadequate environmental health staffing in the district.
+The poor sanitation situation is further aggravated by inadequate environmental health staffing.
 The unit is made up of 19 staff.

 Key Problems/Constraints on Water and Sanitation